Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/ArraysLinkedLists.md

 ## Activities

-- Complete [histogram, Markov chain and sampling worksheet]
+- Complete histogram, Markov chain and sampling worksheet.

-  - Watch [video of histogram, Markov chain, and sampling worksheet review]

 - Draw diagram of your Markov chain mental model and related data structures